How to Plan a Group Trip Without Stress

 Step 13: Review and Reflect After the Trip

-If everyone had a blast, why not start planning your next trip right away?
-Getting everyone involved in choosing the destination and activities can be exciting.
-It gives everyone something to look forward to.
-Planning together can make the anticipation part of the fun!
-Do you want to go to the beach, a national park, or even another country?
-There are so many possibilities!
+Set plans for the next adventure: If everyone had fun, start planning your next trip right away.
+Get everyone to help choose the destination and activities.
+It can be exciting.
+It gives people something to look forward to.
+Planning together adds to the fun.
+Do you want the beach?
+A national park?
+Or another country?
+So many choices!

 Tips for a Stress-Free Group Trip